Treatment Discussion Guide: How to Open a Dialogue with Your Physician

 I’ve been diagnosed.
 Now what?

-If you’ve already been diagnosed with prostate cancer, it’s time for a different conversation with your physician.
-You should ask as many questions as possible about your diagnosis.
-Some of the questions you might discuss with your physician include:
+If you’ve been diagnosed with prostate cancer, some of the questions you might consider discussing with your physician include:

 - What does my PSA level mean?

 - What is the stage of my cancer?

 - Has my cancer spread and if so, how far?

 How do I decide on a treatment plan?